 The other way is quantum manipulation – computing that uses nuclear magnetic resonance to enact quantum-mechanical processes, such as superposition and entanglement, on molecules from ordinary liquids.
 In 2012, Stefanie Barz and her team of researchers at the University of Vienna presented methods to alter quantum states in order to render a quantum machine incapable of “seeing” information as it runs tasks.

 Though strong in terms of security, each of these mechanisms has practical weaknesses: homomorphic encryption is extraordinarily resource-intensive, and quantum manipulation involves substantial client-server interaction – spending more time talking the talk than it does walking the walk.
+As encryption is based on a cryptographic system, it can be viewed as both safer and more reliable.
+The formation of such a digital network based on blockchain and cryptosystems can also be made simple with the help of various database management tools like SQL and blockchain api.

 Realizing that her revolutionary method was too excessive on the call and response, Barz developed a new version to scale back the chatter.